wgxli/simple-fhe/README.md

 After installing `SEAL-Python`, the `simplefhe` library is just a `pip` install away:
 `pip3 install simplefhe`

+If you get an `ImportError`, be sure to run `python3 setup.py install` after building SEAL-Python to register the `seal` package.

 ## Notes
 - To enable floating point computations (results will be approximate):